 The Harold Langlois Award.
 This award recognizes an ALM management, finance, or industrial-organizational psychology graduate who has demonstrated exceptional academic accomplishment and promise as a manager.
 Based upon highest cumulative GPA.

 Harvard Extension Commencement Speaker Prize.
 During their graduation year, bachelor’s and master’s degree candidates are invited to enter the Commencement speaker competition to deliver the student speech at their programs’ diploma awarding ceremony.
 See our speech guidelines.
 Speech submissions are due by the first Monday in March.

 Harvard University Commencement Speaker Prize.
 ALB and ALM graduates can participate in the Orations Competition and deliver the prize-winning speech at the morning Commencement exercise in Harvard Yard to an audience of 30,000.
 The application process ordinarily begins in March and ends late April.

 The Katie Y.F.
 Yang Prize.
-This prize is awarded annually to the international ALM management or finance graduate with the most outstanding academic record.
+This prize is awarded annually to the international ALM management, finance, or industrial-organizational psychology graduate with the most outstanding academic record.

 The Klein Family History Prize.
 The Klein Prize recognizes the thesis in the field of history that represents superior achievement in historical scholarship.

 Reginald H. Phelps Prize.
 Three prizes are awarded to ALB graduates for academic achievement and character.
 Ordinarily, graduates at the top of their class.

 Santo J. Aurelio Prize.
 Awarded to an ALB degree recipient aged 50 or older, this prize acknowledges distinguished and unique records of academic achievement and character.